olavea/olavea/src/content/parenting/party-at-berglunds.md

 photo: https://pbs.twimg.com/media/F3Zjno2W0AAIuvE?format=webp&name=medium
 stars: 5
 alt: "All dressed up for a barbeque party at our neighbours"
+desc: "The triumphant high point: dessert!
+Crusty Blackberry Pie with icecreams and vanilla sauce.
+YUM! "
 ---

 As we made ready to take the boat over and pick up the Pirate Princess' friend Ada, we got visitors.
 Little Lovis (2) and her dad Jonatan, our neighbour.
 I invited little Lovis in to say hello to Milly and Tilly.